 Faculty who successfully complete the Assessment Learning Community program will receive a $1000 grant for academic purposes.
 Funding is available the semester following the program.

 We invite faculty, of all academic ranks (e.g. part-time Lecturer through Senior Faculty) to apply.
-However, priority may be given to tenure-track faculty.

 To apply for the Assessment Learning Community program, please complete a contact form and provide a one- to two-page letter of interest.

 - In the letter of interest, briefly explain why you are applying to participate in the learning community by addressing the following points: